 April increased by only 2%, May decreased by 12% and June decreased by a significant 37%.

-Leah Canfield, a real estate agent with Coldwell Banker Mountain Properties, said a consequence of high interest rates are less second home purchases because many second-home owners in Summit County are unable to afford their homes without short-term renting them, she added.
+Leah Canfield, a real estate agent with Coldwell Banker Mountain Properties, said a consequence of high interest rates is fewer second-home purchases because many second-home owners in Summit County are unable to afford their homes without short-term renting them, she added.

-In May, the Summit Board of County Commissioners voted to begin a nine month short-term rental license moratorium.
+In May, the Summit Board of County Commissioners voted to begin begin a short-term rental license moratorium lasting nine months.